Dairy-Free Cheesecake Recipe. Dairy and All Variations. Gluten-Free Friendly

 Image via Food Lover’s Odyssey

 I love all my “babies”, but this cheesecake is one of my greatest triumphs.
 Whenever I need to get to anyone’s heart with no time to waste, I whip up this cheesecake for them.
 My daughter Bella recently asked me with great urgency whether I had thought of including this recipe in this book.
 “Whatever you do, don’t forget this one!” she said, smacking her lips and patting her belly.
-I won’t!
-Okay, so no, it is not dietetic food, but it is somewhat leaner and it is not laden with cholesterol as is its dairy counterpart.
+Trust me, I won’t!
+Okay, so no, it is not dietetic food, but then again, cheesecake is not for dieting.
+The dairy-free cheesecake version is somewhat leaner and it is not laden with cholesterol as is its dairy counterpart.
 You will never go back to the dairy version, you will fool them all, as I do.
 Perfect as Gluten-Free too!
 There are some seriously delicious and perfectly healthy and natural brands of vegan cream cheese and sour cream, just look in your local heath food stores and better supermarkets.

-Still if you would prefer to make your cheesecake the dairy way, simply use dairy cream cheese and dairy sour cream: Voila!
+Still if you would prefer to make your would rather make a dairy cheesecake, simply use dairy cream cheese and dairy sour cream, and proceed with the recipe just as instructed: Voila!

 I have included a Marbled Chocolate Espresso Cheesecake Variation, a snap to make, and a memorable treat!
 All our friends who are torn between their love of cheesecake desserts and their addiction to chocolate will be pleased!